informedcitizenry/6502.Net/README.md

             jmp dosomething
 _done       rts
 ```
-In the routine above, there are two labels called `_done` but the assembler will differentiate between them, since the second `_done` follows a different non-local label than the first.
+In the routine above, there are two labels called `_done` but the assembler will differentiate between them, since the second `_done` follows a different non-local label from the first.

 In addition to local labels, scope blocks can be used.
 All source inside a pair of `.block` and `.endblock` directives are considered local to that block, but can also be nested, making them much like namespaces.